 3. Read books

 With online streaming sites being so popular, it is easy to get stuck on the couch and binge-watch tv shows.
 However, people tend to forget the negative impact of long hours watching tv on the eyes, back, and intellect.
-In order to stay healthy when you are stuck indoors try and incorporate some books in between your tv shows.
+According to a post on NatuRoids, in order to stay healthy when you are stuck indoors try and incorporate some books in between your tv shows.
 Taking time off the screen and moving images can do you a lot of good in as far as your eyes are concerned.
 Audiobooks can also help with the advantage of doing another activity while listening to the book.

 4. Feed the mind